ohtaman/remip-mcp/README.md

 Here's a step-by-step breakdown of the process:

 1. You call the `generate_mip_problem` tool with your optimization model written in Python.
-2. The server runs your code and creates a problem file.
+2. The server runs your code and creates a JSON problem definition.
 3. You then pass this file to the `solve_mip_problem` tool.
 4. The server sends the problem to a **ReMIP (Remote MIP) solver**.
 5. As the solver works, it sends back logs and progress metrics, which you receive as notifications.